Liquor (song): Background and composition

 On June 25, 2015, Billboard revealed that Brown's seventh studio album would be released in the fall of that year.
-In the same interview with Billboard, Brown stated that "Liquor" will be included in the album's track list.
+In the same interview with Billboard, Brown stated that "Liquor" would be included in the album's track list.
 The song was premiered on June 25, and was released for digital download the next day.

 The song was written by Chris Brown, Tone Stith, Jordan Evans, Matthew Samuels and Omega Shelton, and was produced by Tone Stith and The Aquarius.
 "Liquor" is an alternative R&B slow jam, containing elements of psychedelic and soul music.
 PopCrush described it as a "synthy organ-driven track".
-In the song's lyrics, Brown starts to feel very intoxicated, noticing that a girl has secretly put a drug in the liquor that he has been consuming, with the effects of the drug increasing his sexual desires towards her, as he sings: “There's something in this liquor / The air is getting thicker / All I want is you”.
+In the song's lyrics, Brown starts to feel very intoxicated, noticing that a girl has secretly drugged his drink, with the effects of the drug increasing his sexual desires towards her, as he sings: “There's something in this liquor / The air is getting thicker / All I want is you”.